tpinotti/ybyra/README.md

-# yplace: Y-chromosome phylogeny placement tool
+# ybyra: Y-chromosome phylogeny placement tool

-yplace is a Snakemake workflow which calls Y-chromosome haplogroups by using a tree-based scoring of derived and ancestral SNP calls.
+ybyra is a Snakemake workflow which calls Y-chromosome haplogroups by using a tree-based scoring of derived and ancestral SNP calls.

 ## Requirements

-To use yplace you need:
+To use ybyra you need:

 - `python 3` (with `pandas`)
 - `snakemake`
 - `bcftools`
 - A BAM file aligned to GRCh38

-The Y-SNP tree used by yplace was built using yFull public data from June 2024 (v12.00.0), ensuring strict treeness for all informative SNPs.
+The Y-SNP tree used by ybyra was built using yFull public data from June 2024 (v12.00.0), ensuring strict treeness for all informative SNPs.

 ## Getting Started

-To run yplace, copy the `src/` and `tree/` folders into your working directory, and prepare `config.yml` and `units.tsv` files.
+To run ybyra, copy the `src/` and `tree/` folders into your working directory, and prepare `config.yml` and `units.tsv` files.

 ### `config.yml`